ashleyyang0610/Infinite-scroll/README.md

 #### 2. Make the scroll "really" infinite (The flow of infinite scroll is self-designed)
 <img src="https://github.com/ashleyyang0610/Infinite-scroll/blob/master/assets/infinite_scroll_flow.png" width="400">

+The threshold of the scroll offset equals to `per_page`.

 #### 3. Handle momentum-based scrolling
-The `page_size` which used in API is calculated by browser view height.
+The `per_page` which used in API is calculated by browser view height.
 ```
 useEffect(() => {
     const wrapperHeight = document.querySelector('.infinite-list').offsetHeight;